madewithlinux/refsheets/ecen454_refsheet.md

 ## 2017.04.10, 2017.04.12
 # Low Power Design
-* not so important when running from a battery since batteries store energy, not power
+* not so useful when running from a battery since batteries store energy, not power
+	* doing the same computation slower will use the same energy from the battery (generally)
 * peak power
 	* determines power/ground wiring and packaging limits
 	* impacts signal/noise ratio